Georgia says wants to mend ties with Russia, but not at the expense of territory

 Georgia wants to improve its relations with Russia, but not at the expense of its territory, Georgian Foreign Minister Maia Panjikidze said Tuesday in Strasbourg.

-A Georgian delegation attends the Parliamentary Assembly of the Council of
+A Georgian delegation attends the Parliamentary Assembly of the

 Europe (PACE) spring session, which is taking place in the French city April 22-26.